-How Spokane Public Schools Is Serving Its Community: Trauma-Informed Decisions With an Emphasis on Grassroots Participation
+How Spokane Public Schools Serves Their Community: Trauma-Informed Decisions With an Emphasis on Grassroots Participation

 Spokane Public Schools is the third-largest district in the state of Washington, with about 32,000 students across 54 schools.

 Around one month into distance learning, the Spokane School District leadership team has had to make innumerable considerations during the cataclysmic shift of moving an entire student body and teaching force from one mode of educational services to another.

 In his current role as associate superintendent for teaching and learning, Dr. Swinyard oversees all aspects of the district’s educational support services as well as all of its technology services.
 In this interview, edited for length and clarity, we heard from Dr. Swinyard how his team is basing their decisions on trauma-informed practices, and placing an emphasis on engaging with community leaders to gauge how to best serve the needs of their students and families.

 It’s been over a month since school closures.
 How has the experience been, of making this huge and unprecedented shift, that’s been fraught with so many challenges?